willdurand/willdurand.github.io/_posts/2022-06-21-deep-dive-into-containers.md

 things were what they were or how this whole thing was actually working under the hood.

-Now when I have a more specific question about Docker (or [containerd][] or Podman), I can follow the source code and usually think "oh, _that_ makes sense" or "ha, yeah, clever!".
+Now when I have a more specific question about [Docker][] (or [containerd][] or [Podman][]), I can follow the source code and usually think "oh, _that_ makes sense" or "ha, yeah, clever!".
 This happened a few times lately and that put a smile on my face every time.

-And that's enough to consider this deep dive a good investment of my free time! ❤️
+And it's enough to consider this deep dive a good investment of my free time! ❤️

----

 [containers-go]: https://www.youtube.com/watch?v=Utf-A4rODH8
 [a month ago]: https://twitter.com/couac/status/1528476035024568322